The UK left the EU on Friday 31 January 2020. Free movement ended at 11pm on 31 December 2020.

 Should I become a British citizen?

-Before applying, check whether your country of origin permits dual nationality and whether it will impact on your tax position.
+Before applying, check whether your country of origin permits dual nationality.

 What about my children?

-Children born in the UK on or after 30 April 2006 are automatically British if at least one of their parents completed the five-year qualifying period for permanent residence before they were born.
+Children born in the UK on or after 30 April 2006 are automatically British if at least one of their parents was granted settled status or completed the five-year qualifying period for permanent residence before they were born.